 If the article is freshly fired silver clay, do not disturb the pristine white surface.
 Apply Accent Gold for SilverTM directly to the freshly fired surface with no additional preparation.
-Accent Gold for SilverTM can also be applied to unfired silver clay and co-fired.
-Refer to instructions for firing Accent Gold for SilverTM.
+Note that Accent Gold for SilverTM can be applied to unfired silver clay and co-fired.
+Instructions for co-firing can be downloaded from www.cooltools.us